oracle-livelabs/oci/oci-api-management/test/test.md

 In the file group_common/env.sh, you have to set:
 - TF_VAR_compartment_ocid in a compartment where the APIGW and VM with the APIs will be created
 - APIM_HOST to the APEX Host Name.
 See your notes ##2##
+- Then run the build.
+This will take about 15 mins.

 ```
 <copy>
-vi group_common/env.sh
--> Change the compartment_OCID
--> Set the APIM_HOST to ##1##
 ./build_group.sh
 </copy>
 ```

 ![Introduction Usecase](images/apim-test-edit-env.png)

-Wait that it builds.
-This will take about 15 mins.
-It will build this with Terraform:
+It will build with Terraform:
 - An API Gateway
-- Then 5 different VMs with Java/Node/Dotnet/Go/Python with APIs
+- 5 VMs with Java/Node/Dotnet/Go/Python with APIs
-- And register them in the API Management Portal
+- And register the APIs in the API Management Portal with curl.

-You can check the curl used commmand to add to the Portal in api-java/bin/add_api.sh.
+You can check the curl command used in api-java/bin/add_api.sh.

 ```
 ...